-I am a fifth-year PhD student in the Department of Government at Harvard University.
-I study American politics, with an emphasis on religion and politics in both contemporary and historical America.
-I use experimental, behavioral, and archival data to understand how religious polarization creates conditions under which politics can shape the belief systems of religious individuals.
+I am a religion and politics researcher and an affiliate of the Center for American Political Studies at Harvard University.
+I received my PhD in 2022 from the Department of Government at Harvard University.
+I study American politics, emphasizing religion in both contemporary and historical American settings.
+I use text, experimental, and behavioral data to understand how politics can shape the theological belief systems of faithful individuals.
 I am also interested in state and local government and political geography.

-Prior to grad school, I worked in community planning and public health in Springfield, Illinois.
+Prior to my PhD, I worked in community planning and public health in Springfield, Illinois.
 I earned my MPA from the University of Illinois-Springfield in 2013 and my BA in political science and history from Illinois Wesleyan University in 2011.